bjarneo/hemmelig/README.md

 # Hemmelig: Encrypted Chat with Relay Server

+This project is the official TUI version of [Hemmelig.app](https://github.com/HemmeligOrg/Hemmelig.app), created by the original author.

 Hemmelig is a secure, end-to-end encrypted chat and file transfer application designed for direct peer-to-peer communication.
 It uses a **Relay Server** to overcome Network Address Translation (NAT) issues, allowing users behind restrictive firewalls to connect securely.
 The relay server acts as a simple, hardened switchboard, forwarding encrypted data between clients without ever decrypting or inspecting the messages.

 ## Features